kDanik/scala-kuva/README.md

 ##### Average hash (aHash)
-The average hash algorithm works by converting an image into a grayscale, downsampling it to a small size (8x8 per default),, computing the average pixel value, and creating a binary hash by comparing each pixel's value to the average.
+The average hash algorithm works by converting an image into a grayscale, downsampling it to a small size (8x8 per default),, computing the average pixel value, and creating a binary hash by comparing each pixels value with the average (0.5).

 ##### Difference hash (dHash)
-The difference hash algorithm works by converting an image into a grayscale, downsampling it to a small size (9x8 per default), and by computing the difference in pixel values between adjacent pixels (compares pixel with pixel on the right from it).
+The difference hash algorithm works by converting an image into a grayscale, downsampling it to a small size (9x8 per default), and by computing the difference in pixel values between adjacent pixels (compares each pixel with the pixel on the right from it).

 ### Grayscale